elapid.features¶

 Returns:

-None.
-Updates the transformer with feature fitting parameters.
+self.
+Returns the transformer with fitted parameters.

 """